CanberkEge/5-t-swap-audit/README.md

 We will talk about what those do in a little.

 ## Liquidity Providers
 In order for the system to work, users have to provide liquidity, aka, "add tokens into the pool".
+Burda Canberk'e bir teşekkür.

 ### Why would I want to add tokens to the pool?
 The TSwap protocol accrues fees from users who make swaps.
 Every swap has a `0.3` fee, represented in `getInputAmountBasedOnOutput` and `getOutputAmountBasedOnInput`.
 Each applies a `997` out of `1000` multiplier.
 That fee stays in the protocol.